luicruz01/kopi_challenge/README.md

 ### Topic Handling
 - **Topic is fixed** on the first turn of each conversation
 - **Supported topics**: technology, climate change, education (with bilingual keyword detection)
+- **Generic Comparator Engine**: Handles any "A vs B" or "A better than B" comparison with domain-agnostic arguments
 - **Unconventional topics**: Graceful fallback with subjectivity acknowledgment and generic arguments
 - **Topic switches**: Bot acknowledges switches (with 2+ keyword threshold) but **stays focused** on the original topic
 - **To discuss a new topic**, start a new conversation

+### Generic Comparator Engine
+The API features a powerful Generic Comparator Engine that can handle any comparison debate:
+- **Patterns supported**: "A vs B", "A better than B", "A superior to B", "prefer A to B"
+- **Languages**: Full support for English and Spanish comparison patterns
+- **Domain-agnostic**: Uses 10 generic axes (simplicity, consistency, accessibility, etc.) instead of topic-specific arguments
+- **Deterministic**: Same comparison always produces the same response with variety through rotation
+- **Opposite stance**: Always argues for the opposite side to foster debate

 ### Examples